mauritssilvis/darts/md/tables/quadro/Quadro_master_in_master_out.md

 ## Introduction

 This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the Quadro 240 board played in master-in, master-out mode.
-These tables are valid for games where the first (in) and last (out) darts must land on a double or triple field.
+These tables are valid for games where the first (in) and last (out) darts must land on a double or triple.

 In master-out games with the Quadro 240 board, the last dart can score between 2 and 60 points.
 The last two darts can reach 140 points, and 220 points can be scored with the last three.